taubman33/django-install/README.md

   brew install pipenv
 ```

-3. Let's "activate" our virtual environment.
-Every subsequent command will use the virtual environment we created:
+3. Let's "activate" our virtual environment to ensure every subsequent command will use the virtual environment we created.
+Run the following command from the project root:

   ```
   pipenv shell